-The Black Diamond ReVolt is the headlamp for you if need a reliable, well-rounded, rechargeable headlamp.
+The No products found. is the headlamp for you if need a reliable, well-rounded, rechargeable headlamp.
 Although the Petzl Reactik+, another rechargeable headlamp, was our pick for Best Hiking Headlamp, the ReVolt’s superior battery performance and affordable price is what makes it our pick for the Best Rechargeable Headlamp.

 The ReVolt produces 300 lumens but only reaches 70m, with its rechargeable batteries, in comparison to the 80m reach of the Black Diamond Spot with the same maximum power output.

 It does however, have the best battery performance of all the headlamps we tested and can operate with both rechargeable and disposable batteries (without an adapter).